 You end up with lots of a god objects,

-app for instance, that may or may not contain:
+app for instance, that may or may not

-also makes the code reuse very difficult.
+application but also makes the code reuse very difficult.

-Indeed, to reuse a controller, you have to find out every middlewares it depends on and set them up in the Express application within you want to reuse it.
+Indeed, to reuse a controller, you have to find out every middlewares it depends on and set them up in the Express application where you want to reuse it.
 Problem: There is great chances that the same middleware is already in use but with a different version.
 And it is not the same shitty property that is set on that shitty god object.

-This is why i think middlewares are an anti-pattern.
+This is why I think middlewares are an anti-pattern.
 Your controller should contain the complete workflow that allows you to get a response from an HTTP request.
 Transforming the following usual code: